rob-blackbourn/psycho/README.md

 This project is a working prototype.

-It can be installed from pypi:
+It can be installed from pypi.
+Its probably best to install as a user dependency, or in a virtual environment.

 ```bash
 pip install psycho